 If cost is less of a restriction you might also consider a modern classic that has a Cafe Racer conversion kit available from the manufacturer.
 Both the Triumph Thruxton and the BMW R nineT Racer spring to mind.
-A thoroughly modern, reliable motorcycle dressed as a Cafe Racer.
+Both thoroughly modern, reliable motorcycles dressed as Cafe Racers.

 If the cost of building your Cafe Racer is simply a none issue how about one of the historical Cafe Racer classics such as a Triumph, Norton, BSA or even a Vincent as your donor bike for a totally authentic Cafe Racer?